Stability of transition semigroups and applications to parabolic equations: Stability of strongly Feller semigroups

 ``(i)~$\Rightarrow$~(iii)~$\Leftrightarrow$~(iv)'' These implications follow from Theorem~\ref{t.main-bdd-functions}.
-To see this, we only have to note that the kernel associated to $T_{t_0}$ satisfies the assumptions of this theorem according to Proposition~\ref{p.dual-of-strong-feller-op}.
+To see this, one only has to note that the kernel associated to $T_{t_0}$ satisfies the assumptions of that theorem according to Proposition~\ref{p.dual-of-strong-feller-op}, and that pointwise convergence of a bounded sequence in $B_b(\Omega)$ is equivalent to convergence with respect to the $\sigma(B_b(\Omega), \cM(\Omega))$-topology by the dominated convergence theorem.

-``(iv) $\Rightarrow$ (i)'' Since convergence with respect to the total variation norm implies convergence with respect to the $\sigma(\cM(\Omega), B_b(\Omega))$-topology, this implication follows from Proposition~\ref{p.weak-convergence-of-sg}.
+``(iii) $\Rightarrow$ (i)'' Since convergence with respect to the total variation norm implies convergence with respect to the $\sigma(\cM(\Omega), B_b(\Omega))$-topology, this implication follows from Proposition~\ref{p.weak-convergence-of-sg}.

 Finally, assume that~(i)--(iv) hold.
-We know from Theorem~\ref{t.main-bdd-functions} that $Q$ is a projection and a kernel operator on $B_b(\Omega)$.
+By Theorem~\ref{t.main-bdd-functions} $Q$ is a projection and a kernel operator on $B_b(\Omega)$.
 Moreover, it follows from~(ii) that $Q$ is strongly Feller, so $Q = Q^2$ is even ultra Feller by Proposition~\ref{p.ultrafeller}. \end{proof}